RushilMahadevu/PyNavFS/README.md

-# 🗂️ PyNavFS
+# PyNavFS

-A simple terminal-based file system navigator made in Python.
+A lightweight, terminal-based file system navigator and explorer written in Python.
+PyNavFS provides an intuitive command-line interface for basic file system operations like browsing directories, creating/deleting files and folders, and opening files.

-## 📋 Description
-PyNavFS is a command-line file explorer that allows you to navigate and manage your file system with simple commands.

-## 🚀 Features
+## Features
+- Directory navigation
-- 📁 List directory contents
+- File and directory listing with details
-- 🔄 Navigate between directories
-- ➕ Create new directories
+- Create and delete files/directories
-- ❌ Delete files and directories
+- Open files with system default applications
-- 🎨 Colorful terminal output
+- Color-coded interface for better visibility

 ## 🛠️ Installation